How line item delivery is paced

 Imagine a week-long campaign with 7,000 scheduled impressions.
 Perfectly even delivery would result in 1,000 impressions being served each day of the week.

-Next, if your network is enabled to use expected traffic shape in pacing, DFP looks at the last 28 days of the network's average shape (derived from overall traffic to the network) to create an initial delivery plan.
-(Our systems use past delivery data that is independent from the online forecasting simulation.)
+Next, if your network is enabled to use expected traffic shape in pacing, DFP looks at the last 28 days of the network's average shape, derived from overall traffic to the network, to create an initial delivery plan.
+This delivery data is independent from the online forecasting simulation.
+If the setting is not enabled, the ad server goals are set only by dividing the needed impressions over time.

 If the line item has been running for less than two weeks, we use your network data averaged by day of week to pace delivery.